KelvinLopes/saverepoapp/README.md

 ## Armazenamento

-No mommento é feito no local storage
+No momento é feito no local storage